Hunnser86/android-crime-reporting-app/README.md

 ### Add Report Page

 * On this page, there is a form for the user to fill out.
 There are several categories to choose from in regards to crime type.
 The user simply follows the form down to the bottom of the page and submits the report.
-There are several validation techniques, to ensure that the user fills out the form correctly.
+There are several front end validation techniques, to ensure that the user fills out the form correctly.
 For example, min and max length, type="text", pattern(a-zA-Z) and the required attribute.
 These are used to ensure consistancy of data on the database.

 # Technologies Used